cark/cark.behavior-tree/README.md

 ### The blackboard
 The behavior tree's database has a blackboard key which contains the application specific data.
 The tree can act or react on/to this data.
 The user can also update its value between tick invokations.

+The [core namespace](https://cljdoc.org/d/cark/cark.behavior-tree/CURRENT/api/cark.behavior-tree.core) defines a whole menagerie of functions to query and manipulate the blackboard.
+These functions have their names starting with `bb-`.
 ### Nodes
 This is a little overview, the nodes are described in more details in the [node definitions documentation](https://cljdoc.org/d/cark/cark.behavior-tree/CURRENT/api/cark.behavior-tree.node-defs).
 #### Leaf nodes